linz/template-python-hello-world/README.md

 Travis-CI doesn't support their standard build matrix syntax while also using build stages, but creating two jobs with the same name within a build stage will have the same effect.
 This leads to a lot of repeated configuration code, so here we use a YAML alias to prevent configuration redundancy.

 The actual tests applied are identical to those used in GitHub Actions.

+## Automated Dependency Updates

+### Dependabot

+Dependabot is enabled on this repository.
+There is no special configuration here, and enabling Dependabot occurs at the GitHub organisation level.

+Dependabot checks the dependencies listed in `requirements-dev.txt` daily to check if any new versions of those dependencies have been released.
+If Dependabot finds a new release, it opens a new Pull Request with a version bump, and attempts to show the changelog for that change.
+It also provides a compatibility prediction based on all of the Pull Requests that it has opened on other open source repositories and whether continous integration was successful.

+Dependabot is owned by GitHub and free for both open source and private repositories.

+## Automated Vulnerability Checks

+### LGTM

+LGTM is enabled on this repository.
+There is no special configuration here, and enabling LGTM occurs at the GitHub organisation level.

+LGTM provides automated code review and security analysis.

+LGTM is owned by GitHub and free for open source repositories.
+It can only be enabled on private repositories by building your own instance of LGTM.

 ## Development